 "It's down the street, the Bay Club or something," Ingram said. "[It's] about five minutes from the facility."

-Meanwhile, 22-year-old center Joel Embiid of the Philadelphia 76ers is the favorite to win Rookie of the Year and is scoring 25.0 points a night after missing his first two seasons with foot injuries.
+Meanwhile, 22-year-old center Joel Embiid of the Philadelphia 76ers is the favorite to win Rookie of the Year and is scoring 19.4 points a night after missing his first two seasons with foot injuries.
+His seasoning is showing.

 "I'm starting to feel comfortable," Ingram said.
 "I'm just seeing the game better, being more aggressive."

-Ingram's true position in the NBA is small forward but he'll be able to move up to the four when he gets stronger—and down to the 2as his shot improves.
+Ingram's true NBA position is small forward, but he'll be able to move up to the 4 when he gets stronger and down to the 2 as his shot improves.
 While he may never be a true point guard, Walton has given Ingram that responsibility with the second unit.

 On December 17, Ingram dished nine assists to go with nine points and 10 rebounds.
 One of his goals is to beat out Cleveland Cavaliers All-Star LeBron James as the youngest player to ever notch a triple-double.